XziimP/precedent-case-evidence/README.md

   with excuse of being intoxicated with alcohol.
 The arresting officers never checked my Blood alcohol level and led me to believe if I told the truth they would let me go.
 We all know what truth they wanted they wanted me to say I was guilty so I did unfortunately.

+  Christian Selph wasn't even slapped on the wrist for his actions as where I have been given an unofficial death sentence because I supposively pointed a big knife at someone.
   From now on I will not put up with this injustice any longer.
 Drop my case thank you.